 5. Prioritize Facetime

 The old proverb “out of sight, out of mind” is an excellent starting point for any discussion about the importance of facetime for remote workers.
-In the words of one of our team members (who works 100% remotely from his home office in Indiana), “facetime helps you not get forgotten about.”
-Studies have shown that it’s easier to get responses from other people when proximity increases.
-Since humans naturally communicate with a combination of spoken language and body language, misunderstandings can increase when a conversation is held primarily via text-based chats or emails.
+We have one team member who works 100% remotely from his home office in Indiana and says “facetime helps you not get forgotten about.”

 Enter video collaboration tools, an excellent resource to put facetime back into the communication equation.
 Popular tools include Cisco Webex Teams, Microsoft Teams (through Microsoft’s O365 platform), Zoom, and Slack, to name just a few.
 During the current coronavirus pandemic, many companies are also offering short-term solutions for video conferencing to connect people who have been asked to isolate themselves to avoid contraction.